malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 There are many theories out there, all focusing on different aspects and coming from different perspectives (eg: philosophy vs. neuroscience vs. AI).
 They all provide some pieces of the puzzle.
 For example:
 * Tononi: partial mechanism for measurement, but not complete: doesn't define sufficiency.
 * AST: introduces how important the model is.
+** the work here can be seen as building on AST, although I reached many of the same conclusions independently.
 * Chalmers: explains how the problem is split into a mechanical/computational problem that is comparatively easy, while the Hard problem remains a philosophical question because we don't have any possible physical explanation.
 Consequently many metaphysical explanations have been suggested.

 The theories here have been developed by considering our current understanding of neuroscience, the characteristics of biological and artificial neural networks, and through introspection.
 While the theory uses the human mind as the primary example, it is focused on the theoretical fundamental architectures of consciousness irrespective of whether that is in the form of a human biological consciousness, or some other alien mechanical consciousness.